mendix/docs/content/releasenotes/mobile/native-template.md

 **Release date: March 31st, 2020**

 {{% alert type="info" %}}
 This release is compatible with Mendix Studio Pro 8.8 and higher.
+{{% /alert %}}

+{{% alert type="warning" %}}
 This version of the Native Template is required to be able to release your Mendix Native App on iOS after April 1st.
 {{% /alert %}}

 ### Fixes